 Safety Precautions for Weddings and Guests

-The CDC and Nevada’s Government has mandated rules regarding social distancing, gatherings of large groups, and face masks.
+The CDC and Nevada’s Government have mandated rules regarding the wearing of face masks.
 With these guidelines in mind, Chapel of the Flowers is doing the following to keep couples and wedding guests as safe as possible during these uncertain times.

-- Couples and guests will be required to wear a Face Mask during limousine transports.
+- Couples and guests should wear a Face Mask during limousine transports.
 The limo driver will provide face masks to anyone that needs one.